outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 This doesn't do anything yet.
 I use the `standalone` class with the options `[tikz,crop]` so that LaTeX loads tikz and produces a pdf that is the size of the produced image.
 If I had used the `article` class, I would have gotten a single page in letter size with the image at the top --- not as nice to work with.
-There's several other advantages to doing this as a `standalone` document, but I guess that's best left for a future post.
+There's several other advantages to doing this as a `standalone` document, but I suppose that's best left for a future post.

-After this, I load `pgfplots` and use `\pgfplotsset{compat=newest}`.latex to tell it to use the most up-to-date version of its syntax.
+After this, I load `pgfplots` and use `\pgfplotsset{compat=newest}`{.latex} to tell it to use the most up-to-date version of its syntax.
 Then I tell LaTeX that the file uses the standard unicode text encoding, and I load the Charter font because I like it.